-Push-pull is without doubt an elegant technology that is highly effective in dealing with striga and stemborer.
+Push-pull is without doubt an elegant technology that is highly effective in dealing with striga, stemborer and fall armyworm.
 As discussed in the previous sections, it has spread successfully because it provides solutions to the weed, pest and soil fertility problems faced by farmers.

 Most farmers who have adopted the technology incorporate it into an existing portfolio of strategies for gaining a livelihood for themselves and their families.
 When it becomes part of these livelihood systems, push-pull often triggers a set of interlinked, positive outcomes that are fundamental to sustainable development.
-Here, we outline five key sets of outcomes, before presenting a case study that illustrates each of them.
+Here, we outline five key sets of outcomes, before presenting a case study that illustrates each of them (Case Studies 10-14).